Ridleyton, South Australia: Demographics

 In terms of religious affiliation, 37.9% of residents attributed themselves to being irreligious, 17.7% attributed themselves to being Catholic, 8.2% attributed themselves to be Eastern Orthodox, and 5.4% attributed themselves to being Anglican.
 Within Ridleyton, 93.8% of the residents were employed, with the remaining 6.2% being unemployed.

 Politics

 Local government

 Ridleyton is part of Hindmarsh Ward in the City of Charles Sturt local government area, being represented in that council by Paul Alexandrides and Alice Campbell.

 State and federal

 Ridleyton lies in the state electoral district of Croydon and the federal electoral division of Adelaide.
-The suburb is represented in the South Australian House of Assembly by Tom Koutsantonis and federally by Steve Georganas.
+The suburb is represented in the South Australian House of Assembly by Peter Malinauskas and federally by Steve Georganas.

 Community

-The local newspaper is the Weekly Times Messenger.
+The local newspaper was the Weekly Times Messenger.

 Facilities and attractions

 Shopping and dining

 The Ridleyton Central Shopping Centre services Ridleyton and neighbouring suburbs.
 The centre is accessible from both Hawker Street and South Road.
-As well as such stores as a pharmacy, bakery and news agency, the centre includes an IGA Foodland supermarket.
+As well as such stores as a pharmacy and bakery, the centre includes a Romeo's Foodland supermarket.

 The Hawker Street (Bowden & Brompton) and Elizabeth Street (Croydon) shopping and dining precincts are within walking distance of Ridleyton.